Spomky-Labs/jose/doc/object/jwk.md

 ]);
 ```

-The value of `dir` is your binary key encoded in base 64 url safe
+The value of `dir` is your binary key encoded in base 64 url safe.
+This value is mandatory.

 ## Symmetric key

 ### RSA key

 `RSA` public and private keys are very similar.
 The difference is that a public key only contains `n` (modulus) and `e` (exponent) values.
-A private key contains other values includes primes.
+The values `n` and `e` are mandatory.
+The key is considered as private when it contains a `d` value.

 ```php
 // A public key